aditya19chavan/MEAN-Todo-App/README.md

  <!-- todo-api -->
-A simple todo API made with NodeJS, ExpressJS and MongoDB.
-Can be used as a back-end for learning front-end technologies without making a standalone API for that purpose.
+A simple todo API made with NodeJS, ExpressJS and MongoDB. used as a back-end for front-end Angular is used.